Skill: qa-chrome

 Expected output

-- Screenshots/GIFs if relevant
+- Screenshots/GIFs of issues

-- List of errors found
+- List of console + network errors with source location

 See also